oneoffcoder/books/sphinx/python-dothis/source/class-enumeration.rst

 .. highlight:: python
    :linenothreshold: 1

-If you are working with enumerations, use the enum package.
-In the example below, we have students who may be part, half or full time.
-If we simply declared these states with normal variables, they may be overwritten and there will be no context.
-On the other hand, if we use IntEnum, once declared, these states are immutable and provide context.
+If you are working with enumerations, use the ``enum`` module.
+In the example below, students may be part-time, half-time, or full-time.
+If you declare these states as plain variables, they can be overwritten and provide little context. ``IntEnum`` makes the intent explicit and keeps the values grouped under a meaningful type.

 Don't do this
 ^^^^^^^^^^^^^